pleiszenburg/zugbruecke/README.rst

 Examples
 ========

-Start an interactive Python session under Unix and try the following:
+Start an interactive Python session on your favorite Unix(-like) operating system and try the following:

 .. code:: python